Business-ready AI Integrations

 Identify the Problem

 What is the exact problem you are trying to solve, and what are the best tools available to us to solve that problem.
 That might not be AI - validating and justifying an AI solution will mean that to some degree you will have to buy in to even a small degree of R&D. The estimate of work may not be a clear cut x - x+1 number of weeks.
-That doesn’t mean that AI solutions are not possible, or even a good for for many problems, just be aware of the risk, even if slight.
+That doesn’t mean that AI solutions are not possible, or even a good fit for many problems, just be aware of the risk, even if slight.

 The other point - already touched on in this article - is, does the ‘problem’ even need to be solved at all.
-By clearly understanding the idea, a working out a technical solution, you will still have to make a business case for that work to be done.
+By clearly understanding the idea, and working out a technical solution, you will still have to make a business case for that work to be done.

 Research and Scope